-Rugby – Retired All Black Dagg Opens Up: ‘I Hated Rugby’
+Rugby – Retired Dagg Opens Up: ‘I Hated Rugby’

-All Blacks 2011 World Cup-winner Israel Dagg opened up on Tuesday about the mental health battles that nearly drove him out of the game.
+All Blacks 2011 World Cup-winner Israel Dagg opened up about the mental health battles that nearly drove him out of the game.

 The 30-year-old outside back, who announced his retirement last week due to a chronic knee injury, said he descended into a mental trough after missing out on New Zealand selection for the 2015 World Cup and suffering a serious injury soon after.

 “I was down, I hated rugby,” he told the All Blacks podcast on Tuesday as he revealed how he suffered an emotional rollercoaster ride.

 “I was walking down the street and I would look at people and think to myself ‘he’s looking at me going ‘you’re a pussy’ and ‘you’re so useless’.
 I was like, ‘nah I shouldn’t be feeling like this’.”

 The 66-Test Dagg, renowned for his ability under the high ball and his deceptive sidestep, said he was ready to walk away from the game following the disappointment of 2015.

 But when later recovering from a dislocated shoulder he found solace in friends and family who helped him rediscover his love of the game.